streamr-dev/streamr-specs/PROTOCOL.md

  `messageType`| `number`  | Determines how the message should be handled.
 See the table below.
  `contentType`| `number`  | Determines how the (decrypted) content field should be parsed.
 For a list of possible values, see the table below.
  `encryptionType`| `number` | Encryption type as defined by the table below.
- `groupKeyId`| `string` | Identifies the symmetric key used by the publisher to encrypt the message content.
+ `groupKeyId`| `string` | Identifies the symmetric key used by the publisher to encrypt the message content. `null` if the message is unencrypted.
  `content` | `string` | Content data of the message.
 Depends on the `messageType` how the content should be handled.
  `signatureType` | `number` | Signature type as defined by the table below.
  `signature` | `string` | Signature of the message, signed by the producer.
 Encoding depends on the signature type.